 Can I use a presentation?
 Yes, we typically provide the option of using a presentation to supplement your story at our events.
 Presentations should be simple though – photos are great!

 What if I’m nervous to speak in front of crowds?
 We welcome you to co-present your story with a friend.
-Storytellers also get to bring two VIPs with them to the event to cheer you on!

 What if my story isn’t that interesting?
 If you have a story, and it’s positive and bike-related, we want to hear it.
 What may seem normal or mundane to you might be fascinating to others – submit it!